-The Western Sydney Sexual Health Centre has a very active research program encompassing many aspects of Sexual Health and HIV.
+The Western Sydney Sexual Health has a very active research program encompassing many aspects of Sexual Health and HIV.
 It also works collaboratively with a number of other organisations, both within Australia and overseas.

 Currently we have a number of students (both full-time and part-time), actively engaged in research, either in the format of a PhD or other advanced study.